pulumi/pulumi-hugo/themes/default/content/blog/review-stacks/index.md

 Configuring Review Stacks is a simple three-step process:

-1. Create a new stack and `Pulumi.pr.yaml` configuration file - this config will be copied into every review stack that gets created, and can even be modified within a PR
+1. Create a new stack, by convention named `pr`, and corresponding `Pulumi.pr.yaml` configuration file - this config will be copied into every review stack that gets created, and can even be modified within a PR.
-2. Configure [Deployment Settings](/docs/pulumi-cloud/deployments/reference/#deployment-settings) for the stack - this specifies how to acquire source code, cloud credentials and more when deploying via Pulumi Deployments
+2. Configure [Deployment Settings](/docs/pulumi-cloud/deployments/reference/#deployment-settings) for the stack - this specifies how to acquire source code, cloud credentials and more when deploying via Pulumi Deployments.
 3. Set the `pullRequestTemplate` Deployment Setting to true - this indicates that all pull requests against this stack’s branch should reference this stack as a Review Stack template.

 You can use an existing stack as a Review Stack template, as long as it has Deployment Settings configured.
 This will result in Review Stacks being deployed into the same cloud account.
 If you want to separate the cloud resources in your production stack from the resources created via Review Stacks then you can create a separate stack and template that references a different cloud account (AWS, Azure, GCP, etc).